Request a demo

 stands for "Site Acceptance Test" and includes testing of a plant when it is completed in construction.

-Seasonal tests
+Seasonal test

 are tests that require a specific season: summer or winter.

-SIT-test
+SIT-test or IST-test

 stands for "System Integrations Test" and an interdisciplinary system test that tests how several items work together and across contract and professional boundaries.